freeCodeCamp-2025-Summer-Hackathon/yellow-packet/doc/frontend.md

 - This is a grouping of pet cards.
 - You should USE the <PetCard /> component to build a resizable grid of pet cards.
 - You should use the PetFilter function to determine which pets to show in the grid.

-### PetMainInfo.jsx
-- This is a very direct, standard, and organized text section containing all major and minor information about the pet.
-Anything that can be shared publicly about this pet will be found here.
-- In Figma, this is the section below the profile picture.
+- This is where almost all of the pet-related backend routing occurs

 ### PetFilter.jsx
 - This component filters the pet cards that are being shown.
 The pet filter currently consists of: Type, Shelter, Age, Size, Sex, and Favorites options.